Case Study

 The city’s financial challenges were rooted in a combination of declining state-shared revenue and state-mandated limits on local tax levies, along with rising fixed costs like the pension obligations that were pulling funding away from community services.
 Emergency federal relief funding enacted during the coronavirus pandemic had helped but was scheduled to expire in 2025.

 With insolvency looming, the city’s business community, led by the Greater Milwaukee Committee (GMC), joined forces with the mayor’s office and city council in a collaborative rescue effort.
-Seeking an outside perspective and fresh ideas, the GMC engaged EY advisors to help assess the city’s financial situation and make recommendations.
+Seeking an outside perspective and fresh ideas, the GMC engaged EY advisors to help assess the city’s financial situation and assist GMC with identifying potential options for the city’s consideration.

 “This was a unique arrangement in that the business community mobilized to support the effort,” said EY-Parthenon Government Turnaround and Restructuring Partner and Project Leader Adam Chepenik, Ernst & Young LLP.
 “There was a great deal of collaboration from the beginning with city officials, the policy director, GMC leaders, the mayor and others.”

 Unlike most cities of similar size, Milwaukee also lacked the authority to raise certain tax revenues without state approval.
 As a result, the city required state assistance.
-Using the GMC analysis, the city was able to document the local actions it was exploring and could demonstrate to members of the Wisconsin Assembly the Mayor was taking all possible steps to fix the situation.
-With this kind of analysis helping build credibility and rapport with legislators, the State Assembly ultimately authorized additional flexibility for Milwaukee’s City Council to take additional fiscal measures, which produced an estimated $180 million a year to close the budget gap.
+Using the GMC analysis, the city was able to document the local actions it was exploring and could demonstrate to members of the Wisconsin Assembly the Mayor was taking steps to fix the situation.
+The State Assembly ultimately authorized additional flexibility for Milwaukee’s City Council to take additional fiscal measures, which produced an estimated $180 million a year to close the budget gap.

 It was a strong start, and necessary, but not enough to solve the entire problem.
 Milwaukee still needed to find about $50 million in additional savings or income annually to fully eliminate the deficit and secure the long-term fiscal health of the city through more efficient service delivery.
 For a city already running as leanly as it knew how, it was a big challenge.